 We can provide you with a free case review.

-At the Law Offices of David Lehr, our California criminal defense lawyer is passionate about helping people beat their criminal charges and retain their freedom.
+At Strongest Defense, our California criminal defense lawyer is passionate about helping people beat their criminal charges and retain their freedom.
 If you have been charged with possessing a controlled substance with the intent to sell, or any other drug crime, let us handle your case.
 We know the defenses that will give you the best chance of beating your charges.
 Call us today or contact us online to schedule a free case review with our seasoned attorney.